bca18/HMS_Mini_Project/README.md

    It has working createaccount page, login page, Patient-Doctor profiles, Make and view appointments.
 [27/06/2022]

 3) *Soujanya-M-R* finished the final phase of the project which includes managing appointments and handling receptionist panel.
 [29/06/2022]
+4) *bca-18* deployed the project on heroku cloud server successfully.
+It can be accessed from the link provided below.
+[09/08/2022]

 # Webiste Deployed @Heroku:
 hms-mini-project.herokuapp.com